 The Fixin’s: No drama here, just add a good chimichurri (preferably with a bit of spicy kick) and vinegary salsa criolla.

-It’s not really fair for to the other sandwiches that the choripan is included in this list because it’s the ultimate A-list celeb in the sandwich world.
+It’s not really fair for to the other sandwiches than the choripan is included in this list because it’s the ultimate A-list celeb in the sandwich world.

 Where do you go to eat the best sandwich in Buenos Aires?